LINE CONFOCAL IMAGING TECHNOLOGY

 The imaging optics in the receiver containing various optical elements such as slits and prisms, collect wavelength and intensity data from each horizontal line and transfer the data into the spectral camera.
-In the camera, CMOS arrays are formed based on the dominating wavelength and highest intensity information of each data point.
-The dominating wavelength reflected to the sensor’s receiver depends on the distance between the transmitter and each of the measured points.
+In the camera, CMOS arrays are formed based on the dominant wavelength and highest intensity information of each data point.
+The dominant wavelength reflected to the sensor’s receiver depends on the distance between the transmitter and each of the measured points.

 The whole focal plane is reflected onto the receiver and the sensor analyzes thousands of measurement points at once.
 The 2D and 3D images are created based on the CMOS data in the software.